-Top 2021 Home Improvements Seniors Should Invest In
+Top 2022 Home Improvements Seniors Should Invest In

 Smart Home Devices

 Thermostat efficiency is not the only benefit of using one of these smart speaker devices.
-Seniors can make and receive calls, turn off/on fans and lights, set multiple timers and alarm reminders, and hear news and weather updates.
+You can make and receive calls, turn off/on fans and lights, set multiple timers and alarm reminders, and hear news and weather updates.

-Whether it’s to save money on monthly energy bills or simply just to make your home more eco-friendly—or a combination of both!—these green and innovative home improvements are a smart way to start off your new year right.
+These green and innovative home improvements are a smart way to start off your new year right.

 This guest post was provided by Yvonne M Feltman at Senior Advice.